techboyjude/WeatherApp/README.md

 # WeatherApp
-An app able to search for weather data by city display accurate weather forecasts for the upcoming days.
+An app able to search for weather data by city and displays accurate weather forecasts for the upcoming days.